8 tips for doing business with European buyers of processed fruit and vegetables

 - The Import Promotion Desk (IPD).
 A government funded organisation from Germany.
 They offer sustained and structured promotion of the import of certain products and services from selected partner countries.
 They bring together the interests of German importers with those of exporters in emerging growth markets.

-- Enterprise Europe Network (EUN), founded by a commission of the European Commission.
+- Enterprise Europe Network (EEN), founded by a commission of the European Commission.
 Aiming to help companies of all kinds of products and services to innovate and grow internationally.
-You can check if your country is a focal point for EUN.
+You can check if your country is a focal point for EEN.